chiedo/leadership/README.md

 - Nonviolent Communication by Marshall B. Rosenberg
 - Deep Work by Cal Newport
 - The Five Dysfunctions of a Team by Patrick Lencioni
 - The Phoenix Project by Gene Kim
 - StrengthsFinder 2.0 by Don Clifton
 - First, Break All The Rules by Marcus Buckingham
 - Switch by Chip Heath & Dan Heath
 - Who not How by Dan Sullivan

+### Strategy

+- 7 Powers: The Foundations of Business Strategy by Hamilton Helmer

+### Organization Design

+- The Modern Firm by John Roberts
+- The Timeless Way of Building by Christopher Alexander

 ### Process